devd254/CS321-Team4/README.md

 In location to clone repository: git clone https://github.com/devd254/CS321-Team4.git

 ##### Install packages & dependencies (will only work with node.js installed)
+###### Navigate to "cs321-project" directory
 npm install

 ##### Good to go!

 create you're branch and get started :D

+### Important Reminders

+When doing anything git related (pushing, pulling, etc.) ensure you are in the outermost directory (CS321-Team4).
+If in sub directories, certain changes you made might not be added/altered.

+Make sure to pull from main and rebase your working branch regularly.
+IF YOU DON'T MERGE CONFLICTS WILL ARISE
+##### How to rebase

+1) Checkout to main branch
+2) pull from origin/remote main branch
+3) checkout to your working branch
+4) rebase from main